nthuy190991/SRSM_QuebecCity_building_extraction/README.md

 ## Notes:
 - For the sake of computational cost, we carried out the SRSM separately on tile (each covers a 1km x 1km area).
 - The tile-based results were then combined in QGIS.
-- A version of the polygonized footprints by applying the ERSI ArcMap built-in polygonization [algorithm](https://arxiv.org/abs/1504.06584) can be found [here](https://ulavaldti-my.sharepoint.com/:u:/g/personal/thngu52_ulaval_ca/EcNbGxwXWOVFuwV4u8wulhQBRc7sRkT7xnsDjHORgWRibA?e=vLmqNP).
+- A version of the simplified footprints by applying the ERSI ArcMap built-in polygonization [algorithm](https://arxiv.org/abs/1504.06584) can be found [here](https://ulavaldti-my.sharepoint.com/:u:/g/personal/thngu52_ulaval_ca/EcNbGxwXWOVFuwV4u8wulhQBRc7sRkT7xnsDjHORgWRibA?e=vLmqNP).
 But only the raw results from SRSM are used in the publication.

 ## Conversion ERSI Shapefile into GeoJSON